By Cat, beginning Feb 2018; moved from Notes: J-P on 9/27/21

 - Mediterranean Diet: “Promote liver health naturally with the plant-based Mediterranean Diet.”
 [I do a version of the Mediterranean diet that includes wild-caught fish and meats from pastured animals.]

 - Exercise: “ ‘Re-route’ fat from your liver with a regular exercise routine. “

 The article also states:

 - “60 grams of whey protein daily for four weeks decreased liver fat by a substantial 20 percent.”
-[I use Bob’s Red Mill Whey Protein Powder; it is the only brand that does not evoke a food sensitivity for me, because it is processed at low temperature.]
+Whey is a natural part of raw dairy milk, which I use in my smoothie.
+I also add Bob’s Red Mill Whey Protein Powder tot my smoothie; it is the only brand that does not evoke a food sensitivity for me, because it is processed at low temperature.

 Liver Cancer: 3 Ways to Reduce Risk